Hampus-CS/TEK-Eget-Projekt/README.md

 # TEK-Eget-Projekt

-This project monitors system resource usage (CPU, RAM, GPU) and fetches the latest CO₂ intensity data from the Electricity Map API for “Södra Mellansverige” (SE-SE3).
+This project monitors system resource usage (CPU, RAM, GPU) and calculates the approximate power draw while also fetching the latest CO₂ intensity data from the Electricity Map API for “Södra Mellansverige” (SE-SE3).
 It is built in Python, stores data locally in SQLite, and serves a lightweight web UI via Flask.

 ## Table of Contents